Tonight's Loons Game Postponed, Doubleheader Set for Tomorrow

 Great Lakes Loons News Release

-The Loons and Whitecaps will play a doubleheader tomorrow Saturday, July 6th.
-Game one will start at 5:05 pm., with game two 30 minutes after game one concludes.
+The Loons and TinCaps will play a doubleheader on Thursday, July 11th.
+Game one will start at 5:35 pm., with game two 30 minutes after game one concludes.
 Both games will be seven innings.

-It is the sixth doubleheader for Great Lakes in 2024, the second at home.
-Great Lakes is 6-3 in seven-inning games in 2024.
-Tomorrow night is Jurassic Ballpark Night and a Fireworks Loontacular presented by Farm Bureau Insurance of Michigan.
-All tickets purchased for Saturday's game are good for both games.
+It is the seventh doubleheader for Great Lakes in 2024, the third at home.
+The Loons are 6-5 in seven-inning games this season.

+Tomorrow night, we kick off Pontooners Weekend.
+It is a Thirsty Thursday presented by JP O'Sullivan and will be the first of three days where the Loons transform into the Great Lakes Pontooners.
+A Koozie giveaway for the first 500 fans, along with specialty sunset uniforms, will be donned and presented by Sugar Springs Maine.

 The Great Lakes Loons have been a partner of the Los Angeles Dodgers since the team's inception in 2007.
 Dow Diamond serves as the team's home and also houses the Michigan Baseball Foundation, a 501(c)(3) non-profit public charity, and Sports Radio 100.9 The Mitt.
 For tickets or information about the Loons, call 989-837-BALL or visit Loons.com.